 The district shall not destroy any education record if there is an outstanding request to inspect and review the education record.

-While the district is not required to give an eligible student or student’s parent(s) access to treatment records under the definition of “education records” in OAR 581-021-0220(6)(b)(D), the eligible student or student’s parent(s) may, at theirhis/her expense, choosehave those records reviewed by a physician or other appropriate professional and have those records reviewed.of his/her choice.
+While the district is not required to give an eligible student or student’s parent(s) access to treatment records under the definition of “education records” in OAR 581-021-0220(6)(b)(D), the eligible student or student’s parent(s) may, at their expense, choose a physician or other appropriate professional and have those records reviewed.

 If an eligible student or student’s parent(s) so requests, the district shall give the eligible student or student’s parent(s) a copy of the student’s education record.
 The district may recover a fee for providing a copy of the record, but only for the actual costs of reproducing the record unless the imposition of a fee effectively prevents a parent or eligible student from exercising the right to inspect and review the student’s educational records.
 The district may not charge a fee to search for or to retrieve the education records of a student.